 Breezing through the Biz class boarding line at Perth airport, I stepped onto a bright and spacious plane.
 All of Scoot’s planes are brand new Dreamliners, no hand-me-downs here!

 There’s music playing and coloured lighting coats the cabin.
 Friendly Scootees, the name given for flight staff, welcome me aboard and I head to the pointy end like a Boss.

-My Biz class seat is exactly like the business class seats of yesteryear.
-I wouldn’t be surprised if they’re refurbished from parent company, Singapore Airlines former business classes.
+My Biz class seat is exactly like the business class seats of yesteryear and I wouldn’t be surprised if their refurbished from parent company, Singapore Airlines former business classes.

 The seats are wide 22″ seats with plenty of legroom (a 36″ seat pitch).
 It’s no flatbed but does recline 6″ which is almost comfortable to nap.
 There’s a leg rest that pops up underneath and double armrests in between seats with room to fit a drink.